gongwolf/NID-GPT/README.md

 ├── data_process/       # Jupyter notebooks for data pre/post-processing
-├── eval/               # Scripts for model evaluation and hyperparameter tuning ├── exp/                # Default directory for experiment configs and outputs (for Tab-DDPM) ├── GReaT/              # Code and resources for the GReaT model ├── results/            # Directory containing all experiment results ├── resource/           # Images used in the README ├── scripts/            # Main Python scripts for training, sampling, and evaluation
+├── eval/               # Scripts for model evaluation and hyperparameter tuning ├── exp/                # Default directory for experiment configs and outputs (for Tab-DDPM) ├── GReaT/              # Code and resources for the LLM (GReaT) model ├── results/            # Directory containing all experiment results ├── resource/           # Images used in the README ├── scripts/            # Main Python scripts for training, sampling, and evaluation